 As an element of internal control systems, the internal audit function is part of the process-independent monitoring measures within companies and authorities.
 The internal audit assists the management to perform their control and monitoring tasks and ensure the efficiency and effectiveness of the (administration's) actions and compliance with requirements and regulations currently in force.
 Besides "conventional" control and monitoring tasks, precautions also play a preventative role.
-The purpose is to assist specialist departments by providing advice and making recommendations in order to be able to detect and prevent undesirable developments, fraud or corruption.
+The purpose is to assist specialist departments by providing advice and making recommendations so that undesirable developments, fraud or corruption can be identified at an early stage and prevented.